chance2021/devopsdaydayup/007-VaultFreeIPAVagrantIAM/README.md

 In this article, you will experince how to get a signed SSH certificate from Vault in order to login a Vagrant VM via SSH.

 # Project Scenario
-You have a running **FreeIPA** system which has two users: `devops` and `bob`. `devops` is a system admin and should have all administrator priviliages (i.g. sudo group), while `bob` is just a regular user.
-In your Vagrant VM, there are two accounts.
-One is `admin`, which is sudo user, and another one is `app-user`, which is regular user.
+You have a running **FreeIPA** system which has two users: `devops` and `bob`. `devops` is a system admin and should have all administrator priviliages (i.g. `sudo` group), while `bob` is just a regular user.
+In your **Vagrant** VM, there are two accounts.
+One is `admin`, which is `sudo` user, and another one is `app-user`, which is regular user.
 The goal is that the `devops` user in FreeIPA should be able to login the Vagrant VM in `admin` account, and `bob` user in FreeIPA should login as `app-user` in Vagrant VM.
-The SSH certificates should only last for 3 min.
+The SSH certificates should only last for 3 mins.

 # Table of Contents
 1. [Prerequisites](#prerequisites)